bbershadsky/plankerz/README.md

 ## Authors

-Thank you for the this great React clone of Pomofocus https://github.com/usmansbk/pomofocus.git
+Thank you for this great React clone of Pomofocus https://github.com/usmansbk/pomofocus.git

 ## 🤝 Contributing